How To Decide Whether To Have a VBAC or Repeat Cesarean - Baby Chick

 Finding Support for Your Choice

 Ultimately, the decision for your birth should be yours.
 The route you choose should be based on your values, personal preferences, past birth experiences, and future family size.
-Make your decision with a provider that trusts you and supports the autonomy in your birth choices.
+Make your decision with a provider who trusts you and supports your autonomy in your birth choices.

-If you are considering VBAC, discuss the option with your provider.
-Find out how they feel about VBACs and what guidelines or rules they have for VBAC that don’t apply to those without a prior Cesarean.
-Generally speaking, the more rules they have, the less VBAC supportive they are.
+If you’re considering VBAC, discuss the option with your provider.
+Find out how they feel about VBACs and what guidelines or rules they have for VBACs that don’t apply to those without a prior cesarean.
+Generally speaking, the more rules they have, the less supportive of VBACs they are.
 You should feel comfortable chatting about your concerns, expectations, and plans with your provider throughout your pregnancy.
 If not, it might be an indication that you should seek care elsewhere.

 Remember, birth is unexpected.
 Sometimes plans need to change, and the circumstances surrounding your pregnancy or things that come up during labor might warrant a change of direction.
-No matter how you birth, the most important thing is that you were supported along your journey and were in charge of the decisions being made about your care.
+No matter how you give birth, the most important thing is that you’re supported along your journey and in charge of the decisions being made about your care.

 Share